projf/projf-explore/lib/README.md

 * [null](null) - null modules for linting
 * [res](res) - resource files for testing

-_Documentation and test benches will be added shortly._
+_More documentation will be added shortly._

 Our designs seek to be vendor-neutral, but some functionality requires support for vendor primitives.
 We currently support two FPGA architectures: